December 16, 2019

-This revolver is 1 of the 150 Colt Single Action Army revolvers delivered to U.S. government inspectors Lieutenant David A. Lyle and Sub-Inspector David F. Clark on April 21, 1880.
+To call this a rare Colt revolver is an understatement, as the historic sixshooter is just 1 of the 150 Colt SAAs delivered to U.S. government inspectors Lieutenant David A. Lyle and Sub-Inspector David F. Clark on April 21, 1880.
 Its condition sets it apart from almost all other Colt Single Action Army revolvers, not just martial arms.
 It is a time capsule in condition and the finest Colt Cavalry SAA revolver RIAC has ever sold.
 Its well deserved $403,500 price realized came as no shock based purely off the condition of this unsurpassed gun.

 Our YouTube video of this gorgeous SAA took 24 minutes for RIAC President Kevin Hogan to cover all the history, significance, provenance, rarity, and artistry on this incredible wheelgun.
 Thankfully, he took the time to do so since so little is documented on these rare panel scene engraved Single Action Army revolvers.
 They have immediate ties to some of the World’s Fairs held in the late 19th century, history’s most notable master engravers, and the top firearms collections of the last 100 years.

-The most sought after and desirable form of a Colt Single Action Army revolver is a Buntline Special, so it is no wonder that two of the top four guns on this list are exactly that.
+We've talked about rare Colt revolvers, but the most sought after and desirable form of a Colt Single Action Army is a Buntline Special.
 Buntline Specials were produced in serial range 28,800-28,830 and a minuscule amount of 18 revolvers are recorded as a Buntlines in that range in Colt's factory records with only 10 revolvers noted as having 16-inch barrels.